-JEL Classification: D14, G28, H52, H81

-Keywords: Student Loans, Credit Expansion, Human Capital, Loan Default
+JEL Classification: D14, G28, H52, H81 Keywords: Student Loans, Credit Expansion, Human Capital, Loan Default

-&lt;sup>† The Brookings Institution, 1775 Massachusetts Ave NW, Washington, DC 20036, alooney@brookings.edu
+[†]The Brookings Institution, 1775 Massachusetts Ave NW, Washington, DC 20036, alooney@brookings.edu

-&lt;sup>† University of Chicago Booth School of Business and NBER, 5807 S Woodlawn Ave, Chicago, IL 60637, constantine.yannelis@chicagobooth.edu
+[†] University of Chicago Booth School of Business and NBER, 5807 S Woodlawn Ave, Chicago, IL 60637, constantine.yannelis@chicagobooth.edu

-\ The authors wish to thank Nick Bloom, Raji Chakrabarti, Natalie Cox Bachas, Michael Dinerstein, Darrell Duffie, Jean Healwege, Sabrina Howell, Caroline Hoxby, Adam Isen, Donghoon Lee, John Mondragon, Holger Mueller, Taylor Nadauld, Miguel Palacios, Rob Richmond, Maxime Roy, Amir Sufi, Wilbert van der Klaauw, Emil Verner and David Wessel for helpful comments and discussions, as well as seminar participants at the Columbia Workshop in New Empirical Finance, the SFS Cavalcade, the Western Finance Association, the University of Chicago Booth School of Business, the New York University Stern School of Business, the Penn State Smeal College of Business, the Federal Reserve Bank of New York, the Federal Reserve Board of Governors, the BYU Marriott School of Business, the Midwest Finance Association, the University of Calgary Haskanye School of Business and the University of Miami Business School.
-We are grateful to Katerina Nikalexi, Jun Xu and Emily Zhang for excellent research assistance.
+^{} The authors wish to thank Nick Bloom, Raji Chakrabarti, Michael Dinerstein, Darrell Duffie, Jean Helwege, Dan Herbst, Sabrina Howell, Caroline Hoxby, Adam Isen, Donghoon Lee, Neale Mahoney, John Mondragon, Holger Mueller, Taylor Nadauld, Miguel Palacios, Daniel Paravisini, Rob Richmond, Maxime Roy, Amir Sufi, Wilbert van der Klaauw, Emil Verner and David Wessel for helpful comments and discussions, as well as seminar participants at the NBER Household Finance Summer Institute Workshop, the Columbia Workshop in New Empirical Finance, the SFS Cavalcade, the Western Finance Association, the University of Chicago Booth School of Business, the New York University Stern School of Business, the University of Illinois Gies College of Business, the Penn State Smeal College of Business, the Federal Reserve Bank of New York, the Federal Reserve Board of Governors, the BYU Marriott School of Business, the Midwest Finance Association, the JP Morgan Chase Institute Conference on Economic Research, the University of Calgary Haskanye School of Business, and the University of Miami Business School.
+We are grateful to Katerina Nikalexi, George Voulgaris, Jun Xu and Emily Zhang for excellent research assistance.
+Adam Looney gratefully acknowledges support for this project from the John and Laura Arnold Foundation.
 Any views or interpretations expressed in this paper are those of the authors and do not necessarily reflect the views of the Treasury or any other organization.